 Congratulations Central Middle School Student Leaders in Math on participation in the American Mathematics Competition 8!

 STEM 6 Saturday with Hands on Electronics for Youth SpiderBot Gears and Motors STEM Workshop.

-STEM Students are on their way with STEM Saturday fun, virtual classroom projects, and exciting guest speakers!
+STEM students are on their way with STEM Saturday fun, virtual classroom projects, and exciting guest speakers!

 STEM 7 Students design a backyard State Park in the "Create Your Own State Park Challenge" from the Maryland Department of Natural Resources!

-STEM Students showcase STEM Summer Camp fun with a student coded Arcade game!
+STEM Students showcase STEM Summer Camp fun with a student-coded Arcade game!

-STEM Students prepare for Virtual STEM Summer Camps with a little help from school administrators who are modeling in the picture the Debug the Virus STEM Strong shirts STEM students received for their hard work during the 2020 virtual learning platform.
+STEM students prepare for Virtual STEM Summer Camps with a little help from school administrators who are modeling in the picture the Debug the Virus STEM Strong shirts STEM students received for their hard work during the 2020 virtual learning platform.

 Congratulations to our STEM 8 Class of 2020 on their Changemaker STEM Middle School journey!

-CMS Students participate in Virtual Field Experiences and Connect to STEM Careers through Discovery Education Discovery Education Virtual Changemakers
+Central STEM students participate in Virtual Field Experiences and Connect to STEM Careers through Discovery Education Discovery Education Virtual Changemakers

 STEM 6 Student Celebrates Earth Day 2020 - Video: Earth Day & Tinker Time